nayeem-17/Core-Dumped/README.md

 Describes how the components will be displayed.

 3. [**Utilities**](./frontend/src/utils/)
-Used for fetching data from the backend, uses [axios](https://axios-http.com/docs/intro).
+Used for fetching and sending data to the backend, uses [axios](https://axios-http.com/docs/intro).

 4. [**App.tsx**](./frontend/src/App.tsx)
 Primarily contains all the route declarations.